runpod/docs/docs/cli/projects/get-started.md

 runpodctl project dev
 ```

-This will start a development server on a RunPod Pod.
+This starts a development server on a Pod.
-The logs will show the status of your Pod as well as the port number your Pod is running on.
+The logs shows the status of your Pod as well as the port number your Pod is running on.

-The development server will watch for changes in your code and automatically update the Pod with the new code.
+The development server watches for changes in your code and automatically updates the Pod with changes to your code and files like, `requirements.txt`.

 When the Pod is running you should see the following logs: